Social media - statistics on the use by enterprises

 Businesses raise their internet profile by using social media

 This article presents recent statistics on the use of social media by enterprises in the European Union (EU) as part of their strategy for integrating information and communication technologies (ICT) in their business.
 Social media refer to internet based applications such as, for instance, social networks, blogs, multimedia content-sharing sites and wikis.
-In principle, enterprises use social media for image building or for marketing products but more generally in order to reach an audience in ways that the audience wants to be reached.
+In principle, enterprises use social media for image building or for marketing purposes, for gaining insights from customers or communicating within or outside the enterprise.

 - 1 Main statistical findings